-Visions and Revisions, by John Cowper Powys, is a book of essays on great literature which provokes the New York Times to say: "It is too brilliant, that is the trouble"; this, however, did not go unanswered, for the Rochester Herald, in an editorial two days later, asked "Can one be too brilliant?" while the Oakland Enquirer said: "It is a good thing for us to meet a book which causes us to reel from it as from a blow; to read an author who is dramatic as is no other now writing."
+Visions and Revisions, by John Cowper Powys, is a book of essays on great literature which provokes the New York Times to say: "It is too brilliant, that is the trouble"; this, however, did not go unanswered, for the Rochester Herald, in an editorial two days later, asked "Can one he too brilliant?" while the torial two days later, asked "Can one be too brilliant?" while the Oakland Enquirer said: "It is a good thing for us to meet a book which causes us to reel from it as from a blow; to read an author who is dramatic as is no other now writing."
 Send for it to-day.
 8vo., 300 pp., \$2 net.